phac-nml/mikrokondo/docs/subworkflows/subtype_genome.md

 ## Input
 - Contig file (fasta) from the `FinalAssembly` dir
-   - This is the final contig file from the last step in the CleanAssemble workflow (taking into account any skip flags that have been used)
+   - This is the final contig file from the last step in the `CleanAssemble` workflow (taking into account any skip flags that have been used)
-- Mash report from assembly speciation step in the `Clean Assemble` workflow
+- Mash report from assembly speciation step in the `CleanAssemble` workflow

 ## Output
 - Subtyping